tfha/syntetic_rock_joint_generation_for_ml/README.md

 - DeepLabV3Plus
 - UNet++
-- FracSegNet?
+- FracSegNet
 - CrackSegDiff?

 ## Datasets and training strategies

-**Real-world dataset**: A dataset of real-world images of rock joints from rock cuttings in Larvik and RV-4 project.
+**Syntethic real-world dataset**: A dataset of real-world images of rock joints from rock cuttings in Larvik and RV-4 project in Norway.
+The labels for the dataset is produced automatically using a process developed in Grasshopper and Rhino.
+The process is described in the paper.
+Due to the generating process, the labels are not perfect.
+This is the key dataset to demonstrate the syntetic dataset generation technique.

+**Syntethic Frac man dataset**: A syntetic dataset generated with Frac man software.

-**Synthetic dataset**: A dataset of synthetic images generated using the method described in the paper.
+**Synthetic box dataset**: A dataset of synthetic "box" images generated using the method described in the paper.
+The labels for these images are perfect.
+This will be central in evaluating the performance of the models on the real-world synthetic data.

+**Real-world dataset**: A real world dataset with manually labelled rock joints.
+This dataset is used to evaluate the performance of the models on real-world data.

 Variations for training and evaluation on the synthetic dataset:

-- Train and evaluate only on the synthetic dataset.
-The goal is to evaluate the performance of the model on synthetic data and compare the performance of different models on synthetic data.
-Choose the best model based on the performance on the synthetic dataset.
+1. Train and evaluate only on the `synthetic real-world dataset`.
+The goal is to evaluate the performance of the model on synthetic data and compare the performance of different models on this dataset.
+Choose the best model based on the performance on this process.
+Run hyperparameter optimization to find the best hyperparameters for this model.

-- Use a transfer learning approach where the syntetic dataset is used to finetune a model trained on the following datasets: A brick dataset, ... (more datasets to be added).
-Evaluate on the synthetic dataset.
-- Transfer learning finetuned with syntetic data and evaluated on real-world data. *The main goal of the study is to demonstrate that this model can be used to detect rock joints in real-world data.*
+2. Train on the `synthetic real-world dataset` and evaluate on the `synthetic box dataset` which has near perfect labels.
+The main goal of the study is to demonstrate good performance for this setup.

+3. Train and evaluate only on the `synthetic box dataset` using different sizes of the dataset.
+The goal is to demonstrate the effect of different number of samples.

-- Semi-supervised or self-supervised learning on the synthetic dataset.
+4. Semi-supervised or self-supervised learning on the `synthetic real-world dataset` (perhaps filtered to more easily show joints in the image).
 Use a few labelled samples to finetune the model.
-Evaluate on the synthetic dataset.
-- Semi-supervised or self-supervised learning on the synthetic dataset.
-Use a few labelled samples to finetune the model.
-Evaluate on the real-world dataset.
-- Semi-supervised or self-supervised learning on the syntehtic dataset.
-Use a few labelled samples from the real-world dataset to finetune the model.
-Evaluate on the real-world dataset.
-- One shot segmentation on syntetic and real-world data samples using a foundation model (SAM2)
+Evaluate on the `synthetic box dataset`.
+This is the second strategy in trying to handle the problem of the label-effort and imperfect labelling.

+5. One shot segmentation on the `synthetic real-world dataset` and the `real-world dataset`.
+The goal is to investigate the quality of such an effort.

+For all models, experiment with transfer learning.
+At least for DeepLabV3+ and Unet, different pretrained models are available.

 ## Key tools and technologies